29 Awesome Winter Wedding Ideas

 While you can definitely still rock pastel bouquets, red and greenery arrangements will give your wedding some extra wintery flair.

-Bring the outside in by decking your reception venue with some sparkling snowflakes.
+Bring the outside in by decking your winter wedding venue with some sparkling snowflakes.
 These can be used as wedding centerpieces, place holders, dessert table decor and everything in between.

 By now, most of the leaves have fallen from the trees, but that doesn’t mean they’re any less beautiful.
 Steal their style by adding some bare branches to your wedding decor.